 For instance, if you are looking for Orange Is the New Black on the Chromecast app, it will still need to open the Netflix app in order to stream the show.
 Then you also need to hit cast icon in order for the content to show on your television.

 Google Chromecast also cannot handle 4K quality content.
 Further, there is a noticeable gap from the time you tap the cast icon on your smartphone and the time something appears on your TV

 - Power adapter

 Should you buy Google Chromecast?

-With a price tag of $35 (For the latest prices and discounts, check here) Chromecast is a very affordable streamer.
+With its price, Chromecast is a very affordable streamer.
 At only 2.04 inches in diameter and 0.53 inch thick, it is very portable and you can easily take the device anywhere you go.

 It may not offer a separate physical remote, but to be frank, most people would not have a problem with having to carry around their smartphones everywhere these days.